tomncooper/strimzi-secure-kafka-examples/scram-sha-tls/README.md

 ```shell
 kubectl -n kafka get secret client1 -o jsonpath='{.data.password}' | base64 -d
 ```
-Make sure you exclude the `%` character at the end of the password when you pass it to the command above.
+Make sure you exclude the `%` character at the end of the password when you pass it to the `podman run` command above.

 In another terminal, you can run the consumer application using the following command: